-We first start with the scenario where at any time step $t$ the model cannot store, hence rehearse, any data from previous time steps (1 to $t-1$).
-As discussed earlier, this captures the realistic constraint where data is subjected to privacy restrictions (\eg GDPR).
+We start with the scenario where at any time step $t$ the model cannot store, hence rehearse, any data from previous time steps (1 to $t-1$).
+This captures the realistic constraint where data is subject to privacy restrictions (\eg GDPR).

 The simplest baseline in this case is applying the same optimization strategy as in supervised learning at each time step, which we call \emph{naive training} in this paper.
 Specifically, given the training data $S_t = \{\mathbf{X}_{i_t}, \mathbf{Y}_{i_t}\}$ at time step $t$, we update the model by optimizing the following objective: